umnilab/METS-R_SIM/README.md

     ```
     git clone https://github.com/umnilab/METS-R_SIM.git
     ```
 The following steps only run the traffic simulator (built-in Java) without the HPC module.
-In order to run the HPC module, please follow the steps in *[Running HPC module]*.
+To run the HPC module, please follow the steps in *[Running HPC module]*.
 1. Open Eclipse and go to File -> *Open Projects from File System…*
 2. In the *Import Projects from File System or Archive* window click on *Directory* and open the *METS_R* directory you cloned in step 3.
 3. Check *METS_R* and click *Finish*.
 This should open the METS-R SIM project in Eclipse as shown in the following figure.